yoda66/MAAS/README.md

 ## MAAS Architecture Diagram

-Listed below is a proposed architecture for your MAAS deployment.
+Listed below is a proposed architecture for a MAAS deployment.
 The idea is that you have two Linux servers running docker in a swarm configuration, and two Windows servers able to service CI/CD jobs which require Windows O/S development tools not available to Linux.

 ![Alt text](image.png)